 Four Rigid, Flat Boards

 You need a flat platform on top of each scale for the kart wheel to sit on.
-Without a board, the small tire contact patch sits on one spot of the scale, and many bathroom scales are sensitive to where the load is applied on their surface.
-A board distributes the load evenly across the scale platform and gives you a more consistent reading.
+Many bathroom scales are sensitive to where the load is applied, and a board distributes weight evenly across the scale platform for consistent readings.

 Cut four squares of 3/4-inch plywood or MDF, roughly 12 x 12 inches (300 x 300mm).
-Sand the edges so they do not catch on anything.
-Make sure they are flat – hold each one up to a straight edge and check for warping.
-If a board is bowed, the kart wheel will rock on it and the reading will fluctuate.
+Sand the edges and check for warping with a straight edge.
+A bowed board lets the wheel rock and the reading will fluctuate.

 A Level Surface

-This is the single most important factor in accurate scaling, regardless of whether you use bathroom scales or $800 professional units.
+This is the single most important factor in accurate scaling, regardless of equipment.
 A floor that slopes even half a degree will shift weight toward the downhill side and give you misleading numbers.

-A garage floor is usually your best option, but many garages have a slight drainage slope toward the door.
-Check with a spirit level or a digital level placed in multiple orientations across the area where you plan to scale.
-If you find a slope, you will need to shim the downhill scales to compensate.
+A garage floor is usually your best option, but many garages slope toward the door for drainage.
+Check with a spirit level in multiple orientations across your scaling area.
+If you find a slope, shim the downhill scales to compensate.

 Shims and Spacers